HUBioDataLab/hubiodatalab.github.io/index.md

 {% capture text %}

 Our lab builds and applies novel computational tools to real-world challenges.
-Our projects range from generative models for novel drug design to advanced graph networks for analyzing protein-target interactions.
+Our projects range from generative models for novel drug design to advanced graph networks for analyzing drug-target interactions.

 {%
   include button.html